 Do you have any sunglasses with warm-tinted lenses that you don’t use?
 What I’ve done is that I used a brown tinted lense and put them over my camera lenses to give that vintage feeling without photo editing.

-Also. most camera these days tends to have filters in them— like B&W, and Sepia.posted over 2 years ago
+Also. most camera these days tends to have filters in them— like B&W, and Sepia.posted about 3 years ago

 If you don’t have photoshop, colored lenses and a hood cap to vignette will be your best bet.
 I know there are many programs online though that will help you with color curves to get that vintage look to the photos.
 Do you have a Mac?
 If you do, when you upload your photos to iPhoto, click on the edit button and then filters.
 It will bring up different tones like B&W, sepia, and you can boost or lighten the color to get the shade you want.
-You can also add soft focus to blur the edges too.posted over 2 years ago
+You can also add soft focus to blur the edges too.posted about 3 years ago

 Since you don’t have photoshop, a good online free editor that will give you most of the options as Photoshop is Pixlr Photo Editor

-Just a head up.posted over 2 years ago
+Just a head up.posted about 3 years ago

-Also try getting into film, it can produce a realistic vintage output if you use some of the above techniques.posted over 2 years ago
+Also try getting into film, it can produce a realistic vintage output if you use some of the above techniques.posted about 3 years ago